 Who needs to register?

-If you run a food business and store, prepare, distribute or sell food from any premises then you need to be registered with the local authority.
+If you run a food business and store, prepare, distribute or sell food from any premises then by law you must register with the local authority.

 Food premises include: